Ukraine accuses Russia of fomenting violence in east

 Russian Foreign Minister Sergei Lavrov said on Friday that Moscow had no plans to invade southeastern Ukraine.

-(Additional reporting by Richard Balmforth in Kiev; Writing by Richard Balmforth, Alastair Macdonald and Ron Popeski; Editing by Ken Wills)
+(Additional reporting by Richard Balmforth in Kiev; Writing by Richard Balmforth and Alastair Macdonald)